Enhanced Locating Technologies for Underground Pipelines with Better Accuracy

 Project Status

-Project Update
+Project Result

 The Issue

 One of the leading causes of damage to underground pipelines is directly related to locating issues.
 Due to many variables, including depth, type of ground cover, pipe material, pipe size, soil moisture, and proper operations of equipment, it is difficult to accurately locate underground gas infrastructure.
-With the technological advancements and three dimensional data capabilities available, it is an ideal time to address these issues.
-Combining leading locating technologies whose outputs can be integrated to produce a much more accurate subsurface mapping product can help address the complexities of locating underground pipelines.
+With recent technological advancements and three dimensional data capabilities available, it is an ideal time to address these issues.
+Combining leading locating technologies whose outputs can be integrated to produce a more accurate subsurface mapping product can help address the complexities of locating underground pipelines.

 Project Innovation